 - Lack of appetite: Those with volvulus tend to lose their desire to eat due to their abdominal symptoms.

 Having a twisted bowel will often present with the symptoms mentioned.
-While not all of these signs may be seen in your case, the symptoms you present to the doctor with will point to some abnormality occurring within your abdominal cavity, prompting further investigation.
+While not all of these signs may be seen in your case, the symptoms you present to the doctor will point to some abnormality occurring within your abdominal cavity, prompting further investigation.

 The first order of business will often include ruling out any secondary causes such as a previous abdominal surgery causing adhesions or the use of any substances that affect bowel physiology.
 Once a cause is suspected, imaging tests will be implemented to get a better idea of how the bowel looks.
 Possible testing includes: